 “These harmonies fight fascists”

-$1 of each ticket sold will go toward supporting women’s rights.
+$1 of each ticket sold will go toward supporting the Planned Parenthood Action Fund.

-The Sapphire Sisters are a creation of Lost Moon Radio and the festival features the talents of Jen Burton, Martha Marion, Lauren Flans, Leslie Korein, Lauren Ludwig, Ryan Harrison, Frank Smith, Mikey Wells, Dylan Ris, Brandon Baruch, Dave McKeever, and Tori Lyon.
+The Sapphire Sisters are a creation of Lost Moon Radio and the festival features the talents of Jen Burton, Martha Marion, Lauren Flans, Leslie Korein, Lauren Ludwig, Jamie Hultgren, Ryan Harrison, Frank Smith, Dan Oster, Mikey Wells, Dylan Ris, Brandon Baruch, Dave McKeever, and Tori Lyon.

 La Weekly has named And the Drum — the immersive, experimental theater and dance production co-written by Lost Moon Radio’s own Lauren Ludwig and Martha Marion, produced by Monica Miklas, and based on Martha’s poetry — as one of the five “coolest and most creative experimental” works produced in Los Angeles in 2016.
 Nice!
 So let the record show, it’s not all novelty songs and yuk-’em-ups from Lost Moon company members.
 Sometimes they also make avant-garde theater, and when they do, it is ACCLAIMED.